Reinhardt-Xie/Spark-EMR-Word/README.md

 Now that our S3 bucket is created, we will upload the Spark application wordcount.py and an input file on which we will apply the wordcount.

 1. On the Amazon S3 console click on the bucket you just created
-2. Choose Create folder, enter the name of the folder (ex : tutorialEMR), the encryption setting (ex : None) and save
+2. Choose Create folder, enter the name of the folder, the encryption setting (ex : None) and save
-3. Click on the folder you just created, then choose upload to upload the Spark application jar and the input text file on which you want to apply the wordcount
+3. Click on the folder you just created, then choose upload to upload the Spark application wordcount.py and the input text file on which you want to apply the wordcount

 ### Create an Amazon EMR cluster & Submit the Spark Job